sakura26/killallbtn/README.md

 ## Notice ##

 DONT DO ANY ILLEGAL THINGS WITH THIS PROJECT!
 請勿使用在非法用途！

 ### License ###

-This content is released under the BSD & CC License.
+This code content is released under the BSD License.
+Documents released under CC-BY License
 The sound effect comes from [Google Audio Library](https://www.youtube.com/audiolibrary/music) "Spaceship Alarm".